 Check out our video below to learn more on this topic! 👇

-And feel free to contact us at email@example.com if you have any questions or any feedback on this question: we’re curious to hear your thoughts!
+Feel free to contact us if you have any questions or any feedback on this question: we’re curious to hear your thoughts!